embik/kubeconfig-bikeshed/README.md

 1. Write tooling for my own workflows.
 1. Learn Rust.

-The core idea of this tool is that the context name should be meaningful after a kubeconfig has been imported.
-And _meaningful_ for me often meant to rename the context to the DNS name hosting the Kubernetes API.
+The core idea of this tool is that the context name should be meaningful.
+Not all Kubernetes deployment tools generate "good" context names.
+And _meaningful_ for me often meant renaming the context to the DNS name hosting the Kubernetes API.
 Therefore, `kbs` automatically discovers the server name from a kubeconfig that is being imported, and uses that to identify any conflicts with existing kubeconfigs and to set a meaningful context name.

 ## Installation